harvestcore/upgote/doc/dockerf.tests.md

 ENV CGO_ENABLED 0
 ```

 Golang is able to run C code, and Golang by itself sometimes makes use of this ([`cgo` package](https://golang.org/cmd/cgo/)).
 Since I'm using an Alpine image which does not include the GCC compiler, it is possible to avoid this code execution by setting the environment variable `CGO_ENABLED` to `0`.
-By doing this I'm force a build using just Golang.
+By doing this I'm forcing a build using just Golang, not C code.
 This has no impact at all and allows me to save some bytes in the image size.

 ```Dockerfile
 RUN apk update --no-cache; apk add --no-cache make git